kolganovaanna/GA3/README.md

 echo "Finished"' > echo.sh
 ```

 For the offered commands, I expect that the first one will print the first two dates (Oct 7 and Oct 8).
 The second command will print Oct 7-9 dates but will replaced Oct 10 with "finished" in the 4th last line as it is applied by the code.
-The last command will have Oct 7 and 8 on separate lines and Oct 9 and 10 in 1 separate line because they are in "" (a string).
-This is what I see as my output, too.
+The last command will have Oct 7 and 8 on separate lines and Oct 9 and 10 in 1 separate line because they are in "" (indicated as a string).
+This is what I see as my output,too.

 When I used the commands listed in the assigment, my terminal responded that there's no such file directory.
 My pwd says /fs/ess/PAS2880/users/kolganovaanna/GA3/scripts and ls -l command confirms the existence of echo.sh. file.
 I think I probably don't need the scripts part in the code because I'm already in scripts.
 Without it, the code works and I hope it's not a big deal: